House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Powermatic 64B

 The Powermatic 1791230K 64B Table Saw accommodates a 10-inch blade.
-Its 1¾-horsepower engine delivers high RPM, and you run this saw using 120 or 240 volts.
-It comes with a 50-inch fence, and the table left tilts to 45-degrees, allowing you to cut large boards at precise angles.
-It also includes the standard safety features, like the anti-kickback riving knife and the see-through blade guard.
+Its 1¾-horsepower engine delivers high RPM, and you run the saw using 120 or 240 volts.
+It comes with a 50-inch fence, and the table left tilts to 45 degrees, allowing you to cut large boards at precise angles.
+It also includes standard safety features, like an anti-kickback riving knife and a see-through blade guard.

-We enjoyed using the Powermatic 1791230K 64B Table Saw, but when running on an ordinary outlet, we found the engine was often underpowered for the work we were doing and would bog down.
-If you want to use this saw for larger jobs, you will need to run it at 240 volts.
+We enjoyed using the Powermatic 1791230K 64B Table Saw, but when running on an ordinary outlet, we found the engine was often underpowered for our work and would bog down.
+If you want to use this saw for larger jobs, you must run it at 240 volts.

 Pros